Meet a School Psychologist!

 You can see me in my office or in a classroom observing kids.
 If I am really lucky, you can catch me on the playground playing with the kids.
 But I am always available, even if I am not in my office.

 Individualized Education Plans (IEP) are specific plans that we create for students to target specific areas.
 For example, if one of your friends was having a hard time identifying letters and numbers, we would put a plan in place and give her a special person to work with.

 You can always be a part of any of these plans by always telling your teacher and parents about what is working for you and what is not.
 If you don’t feel that you are getting enough help, or if you experienced an allergic reaction to a food not listed, make sure you let your parents and teacher know!
 We can always look at these plans at anytime!

 Should you have any questions on IEPs, 504, or Medical Plans, always reach out to your school district and get in touch with your local school psychologist.
 I am always available to answer questions if needed!

 For additional information on IEPs, 504’s and other educational plans, our partners at Global Genes has created this informative and helpful webinar:

 Page published: August 15, 2013.
-Last update: August 26, 2015.
+Last update: January 22, 2018.
 Copyright © 2013,The FPIES Foundation